FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 }
 ```

-This function makes a request to the introspect endpoint and then uses the response status code and JSON to determine if the token is valid.
-This is helpful if we are looking to validate tokens.
-You can't defer all token logic to the introspect endpoint, however.
-The consumer of the access token should also validate the `aud` and `iss` claims are as expected.
+This function makes a request to the Introspect endpoint and then parses the result, returning `true` or `false`.
+As you can see, you can't defer all token logic to the Introspect endpoint, however.
+The consumer of the access token should also validate the `aud` and `iss` claims are as expected, at a minimum.
+There may be other application specific validation required as well.

+##### The UserInfo endpoint

-If we need to get additional information about the user from the OAuth server, we can leverage the UserInfo endpoint.
+If we need to get additional information about the user from the OAuth server, we can use the UserInfo endpoint.
 This endpoint takes the access token and returns a number of well defined claims about the user.
-Technically, this endpoint is part of the OpenID Connect specification, but most OAuth servers implement it, so you'll likely be safe using it.
-Here are the claims that are returned by standard the UserInfo endpoint:
+Technically, this endpoint is part of the OIDC specification, but most OAuth servers implement it, so you'll likely be safe using it.

+Here are the claims that are returned by the UserInfo endpoint:

 * `sub`: The unique identifier for the user.
 * `name`: The user's full name.